“My fish just laid eggs. How do I keep the eggs or babies from being eaten?”

 If you insist on breeding saleable fish, try rare catfish, rare rainbows, African cichlids, show quality fancy guppies, or marine fish.
 Those are all difficult for stores to obtain.
 To make money selling more common fish like angels, barbs, tetras, cory cats or livebearers (other than guppies), you need many breeding tanks and breeding pairs of fish to assure a constant supply.
 You must also have fish of consistent quality.

-Personally, I would recommend that you breed fish for the sheer pleasure of it, rather than turning your fun hobby into a business venture.
+Personally, I would recommend that you breeding fish for the sheer pleasure of it, rather than turning your fun hobby into a business venture.
 There is nothing like seeing a pair of cichlids court, disappear into a cave, and emerge in a few days with a swarm of babies.

 By “Mr. A. Non c/o Calypso”